 Interested in learning more about exploration in Queensland?
 Our FAQS will help you understand everything there is to know about exploration including permits and legislation, exploration areas, environmental management and community engagement.

-The Queensland Department of Natural Resources and Mines (QDNRM) administers the licences and authorities permitting exploration and production of resources.
-More information concerning applications for the exploration licence for the relevant resource is available from the DNRM website here.
+The Queensland Department of Natural Resources, Mines and Energy (DNRME) administers the licences and authorities permitting exploration and production of resources.
+More information concerning applications for the exploration licence for the relevant resource is available from the DNRME website here.
 In most cases an Environmental Authority (EA) granted by the Department of Environment and Heritage Protection (EHP) is also required.

 MyMinesOnline is the Queensland Government’s online system by which companies apply for and manage their exploration and other resource authorities

 Exploration authorities are granted for specific resource types including minerals, coal, petroleum and gas, geothermal, and greenhouse gas storage.
 For example, one cannot explore for coal using a petroleum and gas authority.

 In Queensland, exploration for coal seam gas (CSG) requires a petroleum and gas authority, and underground coal gasification (UCG) a coal mining authority.
 This is not uniform across all Australian states and territories.
 On 24 August 2017, the Queensland Parliament passed legislation which places a moratorium on all activities relating to UCG through the Mineral Resources Act 1989.